AGRINFO AGRINFO logo

 Update

-The European Union (EU) is discussing amendments to the maximum residue levels (MRLs) for triclopyr on citrus fruits, apricots, rice, and animal products.
+The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee (G/SPS/N/EU/899) that it intends to amend the maximum residue levels (MRLs) for triclopyr on citrus fruits and animal products.

 Impacted Products